Makeup and Beauty PACKAGING

 For a down to earth guide to minimal waste living from Lindsay at Treading my own Path for some great ideas to inspire.
 Edible skin care regime DIY shampoo, toothpaste. and deodorant.

-Make your own moisturiser Galen coldcream
+Make your own moisturizer Galen coldcream

 Try olive oil as a conditioner